Creating a Memory Box for Your Heart Dog: A Healing Ritual

 For Paw Print Keepsakes:

-If you don't already have a paw print, clay impression kits let you create one while your dog is still with you (if you're in anticipatory grief) or can sometimes be used shortly after passing.
-These become treasured additions to memory boxes.
-Look for non-toxic, easy-to-use clay that air-dries without baking.
+If you don't already have a paw print, a clay impression kit lets you create one while your dog is still with you — or sometimes shortly after passing.
+These become some of the most treasured items in any memory box, because they capture something no photo can: the actual shape of your dog's paw.

 The Process: Making Your Memory Box a Healing Ritual